-Writing a personal statement may seem like a herculean task, so it is tempting to push it aside the moment you type that final period and not look back.
+Writing a personal statement may seem like a herculean task, so it is tempting to push it aside when you type that final period and not look back.
 This is a mistake—and perhaps the biggest one you can make.
-Sometimes we get so caught up in our thoughts and ideas, that we miss lapses in our writing, whether grammatical or contextual.
+Sometimes we get so caught up in our thoughts and ideas that we miss lapses in our writing, whether grammatical or contextual.
 To avoid this:

 One of the biggest challenges to writing a stellar college essay is simply getting started in the first place.
 Personal statements are, by design, personal, and that can be intimidating.
 Applicants also put a great deal of pressure on themselves to write the perfect essay.

 Fortunately, many colleges try to ease the burden by providing tips online.
+Purdue University’s Online Writing Lab offers examples of successful personal statements.
 Some engineering schools even post examples of successful personal statements, including MIT, Johns Hopkins University, and Cornell University.
 While your essay should be wholly original, these resources can guide and inspire your work.